 - Altering medical records or reports (changing dates, services, patient names)

 - Soliciting or receiving kickbacks for goods or services (e.g. receiving referrals, drugs, or money)

 If you have been accused of any of these, you face serious consequences.
-We know exactly what we are doing, and we can help.
+We can help.

 Your Opponents Are Formidable

 Most investigations will be handled by a local U.S. Attorney’s office.
-In U.S. Attorney’s offices across the country, each district has a designated health care fraud coordinator to handle criminal and civil cases.
-Many offices have specialized prosecutors and teams who focus on fraud prosecutions.
+There are U.S. Attorney’s offices across the country, and each district has a designated healthcare fraud coordinator to handle criminal and civil cases.
+Many offices have specialized prosecutors and teams that focus on fraud prosecutions.